danieljprice/splash/docs/advanced.rst

 (as opposed to g /cm:math:`^{3}` AU).

-To save what we have done so far, press ‘s’ from the main menu to save the current settings to the ``splash.defaults`` file:
+To save what we have done so far, press ``s`` from the main menu to save the current settings to the ``splash.defaults`` file:

 ::